Seebass22/python-desktop-pet-tutorial/_posts/2021-05-16-desktop-pet.md

         self.window.after(10, self.update)
 {% endhighlight %}

-Here, we check if 50ms have passed, since we last advanced the frame and only advance it then.
+Here we check if 50ms have passed since we last advanced the frame and only advance it then.
 To keep our frame index within the bounds of the amount of frames we have, we use the modulo (`%`) operator to get the remainder of an integer division by the number of frames (the length of our array that contains the frames).